jackieeth/msigner/README.md

 _This fork removes full-node dependency and process.env for more portable usage._

 ## Quick Start
 - There is no quick start.
-It's an rabbit hole.
-There are still many things you need to handle on your backend server.
+It's a rabbit hole.
+There are many things you need to handle when building listing/purchase psbt.
 - `npm i @jackieeth/msigner`, published at [NPM](https://www.npmjs.com/package/@jackieeth/msigner) and [Github](https://github.com/jackieeth/msigner)

 ## How to build this npm module